 12. Human beings evolved from apes

 Even the most rabid critics and most rabid supporters of evolution can agree on this point.
 The standard evolutionary account is that human beings and the higher apes (gorillas, bonobos, orangutans, etc.) evolved from a common ancestor often referred to as the “missing link.”
-In short, humans did not evolve from apes, and there’s no reason to expect apes to eventually evolve into human beings, since they never did that before, except perhaps in Planet of the Apes.
+Humans did evolve from an ancestor that was far more ape-like than humans.
+But this is far from saying that humans evolved from apes.
+Humans did not evolve from chimps, rather they shared a common ancestor.

 13. Humans use only 10% of their brains